Student Advisory Committee for Public Safety

 The committee will advise the university in its ongoing efforts to:

-• Incorporate student feedback into hiring and training practices for security personnel;
+• Incorporate student feedback into hiring and training practices for public safety personnel;

 • Provide guidance on crime prevention, individual safety, and emergency preparedness messaging for students;